microsoft/fluentui/packages/web-components/docs/api-report.md

 export { AccordionItem }

 // @public
-export const accordionItemStyles: (context: import("@microsoft/fast-foundation").ElementDefinitionContext, definition: AccordionItemOptions) => import("@microsoft/fast-element").ElementStyles;
+export const accordionItemStyles: (context: ElementDefinitionContext, definition: AccordionItemOptions) => ElementStyles;

 // @public
-export const accordionStyles: (context: import("@microsoft/fast-foundation").ElementDefinitionContext, definition: import("@microsoft/fast-foundation").FoundationElementDefinition) => import("@microsoft/fast-element").ElementStyles;
+export const accordionStyles: (context: ElementDefinitionContext, definition: FoundationElementDefinition) => ElementStyles;

 // Warning: (ae-internal-missing-underscore) The name "ambientShadow" should be prefixed with an underscore because the declaration is marked as @internal
 //